-Here is a reminder of our Stargazing Dates at Garlogie for the 2016/17 season.
+Here is a reminder of our Stargazing Dates at Garlogie for the 2019

 On 9 May there will be a rare transit of Mercury, when the smallest planet in our solar system will pass directly between the Earth and the Sun.
 The last time this happened was in 2006, and the next two occasions will be in 2019 and 2032.
 During the transit, which takes place in the afternoon and early evening in the UK, Mercury will appear (in a suitably filtered telescope: see below) as a dark silhouetted disc against the bright surface of the Sun.